atiq-cs/note/input/posts/scm/git.md

 Please replace `USER` and `REPO` with correct user name and repository name.

+3. Finally, delete the branch from remote,

     git push origin --delete main

-Push the renamed branch to remote and set upstream,

-    git push origin --set-upstream dev

 ## References